Cubified/faceid_lock/README.md

 # faceid\_lock

-A facial recognition lockscreen for X11.
-Not recommended for use in security-sensitive situations, but it is a fun tinker toy.
+A facial recognition lockscreen for X11 and Microsoft Kinect.
+Not recommended for use in security-sensitive situations, but still a fun tinker toy.

 ## Dependencies